alevchuk/minibank/go/README.md

 ## Don't Build Go (if you can avoid it)

-If your lucky to have a Linux distro that has go-1.13.1 or higher packaged, then you don't need to build go, and just do:
+Debian 10 (buster) does not have this, yet if you have a Linux distro that has go-1.13.1 or higher packaged, then you don't need to build go, and just do:

 1. Fetch go and git
 ```